Raglan Mine

 Raglan Mine is a large nickel mining complex in the Nunavik region of northern Quebec, Canada.
-It is located approximately 100 km south of Deception Bay.
+It is located about 100 km south of Deception Bay.
 Discovery of the deposits is credited to Murray Edmund Watts in 1931 or 1932.
 It is owned and operated by Glencore Canada Corporation.
 The mine site is located in sub-arctic permafrost of the Cape Smith Belt, with an average underground temperature of -15 C.

 Transportation and accommodations

 The complex is served by and operates the Kattiniq/Donaldson Airport, which is 10 NM east of the principal mine site.
 There is a gravel road leading from the mine site to the seaport in Deception Bay.
 It is the only road of any distance in the province north of the 55th parallel.
 As the complex is remote from even the region's Inuit communities, workers must lodge at the mine site, typically for weeks at a time.
 From the mine site employees are flown to Val D'or, or in the case of Inuit employees, their home community.
 Ore produced from the mine is milled on-site then trucked 100 km to Deception Bay.
 From Deception Bay the concentrate is sent via cargo ship during the short shipping season (even by ice breaker it is only accessible 8 months of the year) to Quebec City, and then via rail to be smelted at Glencore's facilities in Falconbridge, Ontario.
 Following smelting in Ontario, the concentrate is sent back to Quebec City via rail, loaded onto a ship and sent to the Glencore Nikkelverk in Kristiansand, Norway to be refined.